stephperillo/Credit_Risk_Analysis/README.md

 ![NRO_CM](https://github.com/stephperillo/Credit_Risk_Analysis/blob/main/Resources/NRO_Confusion_Matrix.png)
 ![NRO_CR](https://github.com/stephperillo/Credit_Risk_Analysis/blob/main/Resources/NRO_CR.png)

+- Balanced Accuracy Score: 0.647

+    Accuracy is the fraction of predictions this model got correct.

+    The formula for Accuracy = (TP + TN) / (TP + TN + FP + FN)
+          where TP is True Positives, TN is True Negatives, FP is False Positives, and FN is False Negatives

+    This model got 65 correct predictions out of 100.

+- Precision: 0.01 for predicting high risk loan applications

+    Precision answers what proportion of positive identifications was actually correct?

+     The formula for Precision = TP/(TP + FP) where TP is True Positives and FP is False Positives.

+     When this model predicts a high risk application, it is correct only one out of 100 times.

+- Recall (Sensitivity): 0.69 means this model was able to find 69% of all actual high risk applications.

+    Recall answers what proportion of actual positives was identified correctly?

+     Recall = TP/(TP + FN)

 2. `SMOTE`
 - SMOTE is another oversampling method, however, it selects close neighbors to the minority class and synthesizes new instances.

 ![SMOTE_AS](https://github.com/stephperillo/Credit_Risk_Analysis/blob/main/Resources/SMOTE_AS.png)
 ![SMOTE_CM](https://github.com/stephperillo/Credit_Risk_Analysis/blob/main/Resources/SMOTE_CM.png)
 ![SMOTE_CR](https://github.com/stephperillo/Credit_Risk_Analysis/blob/main/Resources/S_CR.png)
+- Balanced Accuracy Score: 0.653
+- Precision: 0.01
+- Recall: 0.62

 #### Undersampling
 3. `ClusterCentroids`